aip956/FrontEnd_JS_NumberGuess/README.md

 ## Design Process / Requirements
 1. Create the JS file
-2. Create the frontend
+2. Create the HTML frontend
-3. Create the styling
+3. Create the CSS styling

 - Create the JS file: I first created the javascript logic and ran in node to confirm the output, errors, messages.